Purbeck Marble: Use

 There is a single example of Purbeck Marble being used during the Bronze Age, in a cist at Langton Matravers.
 During the Romano-British period, Purbeck Marble was used for inscriptions, architectural mouldings and veneers, mortars and pestles, and other articles.

 Purbeck Marble was also quarried in medieval times and can be seen in virtually all the cathedrals of the south of England, in columns and slab panels and flooring.
 For example, it is used in Exeter, Ely, Norwich, Chichester, Salisbury, Lincoln, Llandaff, Southwark and Canterbury Cathedrals, and in Westminster Abbey.
-Additionally, it was utilised in the 13th-century King's Table, a furnishing used in coronation events.
+Additionally, it was utilised in the 13th-century King's Table, a furnishing previously used in coronation events.

 It has been less used in modern times, but a remarkable example is the church at Kingston, Purbeck, Dorset built in 1874–1880.

 Other strata of Purbeck Limestone are being quarried at the present time (2021).
 Purbeck Marble was previously extracted in 1993.